oslabs-beta/Catalyst/README.md

 ## Contributing

 This project is still very early in development, so please inform our team know of any issues found in the application.
-If you'd like to fork and send a PR for the project here are a few things you can work on:
+Feel free to reach out to the development team if you'd like to make a PR to add new features to this project.

 ## Authors